Special Projects

 The Theatre of the Self box set of five A6 books was supported by Arts Council & Cultivator funding and a limited edition print was the culmination of a 3 years project and was published in 2021.
 Read more about Theatre of the Self project or watch a film

-Performance, film, and sculptural installation projects can also be seen on Delpha’s archive
+Performance, film, and sculptural installation projects on Delpha’s archive

 a picture of the artist dressed in Empire clothing in front of the gates to an old house